KenKundert/quantiphy/doc/examples.rst

 presenting data.
 They feel that adding units and scale factors to each number adds clutter and wastes space and so removes them from the data and places them somewhere else.
 Doing so results in a data that perhaps is visually cleaner but is harder for the reader to interpret.
-This point was made very clear to me recently when trying to read a graph in a news magazine.
-The subject was of strong interest, so I was willing to spend the time to understand the meaning of the data, but the units of measure for the data were not obvious.
-I went looking for them in every place I could think that they might be.
-I searched the axes, the labels, the title, the caption, and the text of the article.
-I eventually found them in body of the article, but it took over 8 minutes to do so.
-Annoyingly, there was plenty of space on the graph to properly label the data.

-All these tables contain the same information, but in the second two tables the readability has been traded off in order to make the data easier to read into a computer.
+All these tables contain the same information, but in the second two tables the readability has been traded off in order to make the data easier to read into a computer because in most languages there is no easy way to read numbers that have either units or scale factors.

 *QuanitiPhy* makes it easy to read and generate numbers with units and scale factors so you do not have to choose between human and computer readability.